Kings and Queens of England/Britain

 she re-m Henry (025), link to Naples;

-m(2) Charles Brandon Duke of Suffolk, through their d Frances and her husband Henry Grey Duke of Suffolk came dd Jane Grey (027).
+Through their d Frances and her husband Henry Grey, Duke of Suffolk, came dd Jane Grey (027).

 025 1491 1509-1547 Henry VIII;